Car Quick Facts

 - The new exemption will increase competition in the domestic and continental car market, including car servicing and repairs, which will give consumers more choice and better value for money.

-The block exemption allows car manufacturers to create networks of selective and exclusive dealerships.
+The original EU block exemption allowed car manufacturers to create networks of selective and exclusive dealerships.

 The system of selective and exclusive distribution was strongly criticised by the UK Competition Commission in its April 2000 report on the market for new cars in the UK.